zhouemily/SummerInternship2018/README.md

-This repository contains my 2018 Summer Internship projects that I developed at TigerGraph.
+This repository contains my 2018 high school Summer Internship projects that I developed at TigerGraph.
 Please see details in README.md files in individual project directories.